Run to the Sun

-"Run to the Sun" is a song by English synth-pop duo Erasure, released in July 1994 by Mute and Elektra as the second single from the duo's sixth studio album, I Say I Say I Say (1994).
-The song is written by Vince Clarke with fellow Erasure member Andy Bell and is an uptempo dance music track that displays signature synthesizer programming by Clarke.
+"Run to the Sun" is a song by English synth-pop duo Erasure, released in July 1994 by Mute and Elektra Records as the second single from the duo's sixth studio album, I Say I Say I Say (1994).
+The song was written by Vince Clarke with fellow Erasure member Andy Bell and is an uptempo dance music track that displays signature synthesizer programming by Clarke.
+The bridge (or middle eight) section quotes the opening measures of their earlier hit "A Little Respect".
 The UK 7-inch single of "Run to the Sun" was issued on yellow-coloured vinyl and featured a fold-out poster of the single's cover artwork.
 The single's B-side, a ballad entitled "Tenderest Moments", was later re-recorded by Erasure in an acoustic version for their 2006 album Union Street.

 Released on 18 July, "Run to the Sun" peaked at number six on the UK Singles Chart, becoming Erasure's 15th UK top-10 hit.
-In the US, the song reached number 24 on the Billboard Bubbling Under Hot 100 Singles chart and number 14 on the Billboard Hot Dance Music/Club Play chart.
+In the U.S. the song reached number 24 on the Billboard Bubbling Under Hot 100 Singles chart and number 14 on the Billboard Hot Dance Music/Club Play chart.
 Elsewhere, the song reached number five in Finland, number 19 in Ireland and Sweden, and number 49 in Germany.
 Its accompanying music video was directed by Nico Beyer and filmed in Berlin.